MRH4287/HpClass/README.md

 **License:**
 This Project is licensed under the MIT-License.
-See LICENSE for futher information
+See LICENSE for further information